Looking for ways to clean dirt and debris off your carpet?

 You can use a lint roller for your clothes for this project, too.
 This is even easier to use than the packaging tape.

-But to be clear, I suggest to use it sparingly and only if you have rolls to spare.
+But to be clear, I suggest using it sparingly and only if you have rolls to spare.

 Here are my favorite tools for spot cleaning: Bucket and Sponge.
 They still work excellent to remove tough stains off a portion of your carpet.

 Dust is not the only one accumulating on your carpet.